Top of page Skip to main content

 Methodology

 Assessment of the variance between forecasts and outcomes in each year for real GDP growth.
-Real GDP forecasts incorporate assumptions that include exchange rates, interest rates, commodity prices and population growth.
+Real GDP forecasts incorporate assumptions, that include exchange rates, interest rates, commodity prices and population growth.
 The confidence interval is a widely used metric that provides a guide to the degree of uncertainty around forecasts.
 The 70% confidence interval means there is a 70% chance that the outcome falls in this range.
 This assumes future forecast errors are consistent with the distribution of past forecast errors from 1998–99 onwards.

 Measure type